 Members can view all call history for the shared lines.
 If a member deletes a call history entry related to a shared line, the entry will only be deleted for the member that made the deletion.

 - Inbound call history entries are labelled with your shared line group's name and associated shared line.

 - Outbound call history entries are labelled with your shared line group's associated shared line.
 You can customize your line key settings to make it easier to identify shared lines.
 Some phones will require you to view call log details to see the associated shared line.

-Viewing the voicemail inbox
+How to view the voicemail inbox

 All members can play and manage voicemail messages left for shared lines.
 Take note of the following when managing voicemails for shared line groups: